 Culture and Traditions

 Folk customs hold an important place in Přeldač.
 Locals proudly preserve traditions like folk dances, costumes, and crafts.
 The town comes alive during festivals showcasing this cultural heritage.
-Other noteworthy institutions include the Museum with exhibits on regional history and art galleries displaying works by local painters.
+Other noteworthy institutions include the Museum which exhibits regional history and art galleries displaying works by local painters.
 Music is integral to the community, from choir concerts to brass bands.

 Architecture and Landmarks